-- 1. Development should include a mix of residential, office, hotels, and civic/institutional uses.
-Retail uses are also appropriate if located within multi-storied buildings.
-These ground floor retail uses may include drive-through facilities only if they meet the Community Design criteria below (#5).
-Development adjacent to the promenade should include ground floor retail and other commercial uses.
-Structured parking should be lined with active uses along the street and along the lake front or screened from view from streets, sidewalks, and the pedestrian promenade.
-Commercial uses with gasoline pumps are not appropriate. - 2.
+- 1. Existing businesses are anticipated to remain in the near term.
+Over time, properties should be redeveloped with a mix of residential, office, retail, and civic/institutional uses.
+To ensure the area remains economically viable as it awaits redevelopment, a limited expansion of existing buildings may be appropriate.\ Ground floor retail uses may include drive through facilities only if they meet the Community Design criteria below (#5).
+Structured parking should be lined with active uses along the street or screened from view from streets and sidewalks.
+Commercial uses with gasoline pumps are not appropriate in the transit station area. (\ refer to Volume 3: Implementation Guide for further guidance) - 2.
 Retain the lake and the established lake front boardwalk.